faustbrian/laravel-swagger/README.md

 # Laravel Swagger

-I would appreciate you taking the time to look at my [Patreon](https://www.patreon.com/faustbrian) and considering to support me if I'm saving you some time with my work.

 Fork of [L5-Swagger](https://github.com/DarkaOnLine/L5-Swagger) with support for Definitions based on Eloquent Models & kept up-to-date with the newest [Swagger UI](https://github.com/swagger-api/swagger-ui) release.

 ## Installation